-Summary: Using a liquid fertilizer concentrate has many advantages in transplanting, starting, booster and foliage sprays.
+Summary: Learn how to use liquid fertilizer concentrates to its many advantages in transplanting, starting, booster and foliage sprays.

-During the growing season plant fertilizer concentrates, when dissolved or diluted in water, can be used to great advantage in any of several ways.
+During the growing season liquid fertilizer, when dissolved or diluted in water, can be used to great advantage in any of several ways.
+Conduct a soil test first to determine the plant nutrients present before proceeding with any fertilizer application.

-A cupful of this diluted solution is poured around each newly set tomato, pepper, celery or annual or perennial flowering plant.
+Pour a cupful of this diluted fertilizer solution around each newly set tomato plants, pepper, celery or annual or perennial flowering plant.
 Larger plants will take several gallons of nutrient solution.
+We pour Epsom salt around tomato plants and pepper plants to get them off to a good start.

 Treated plants survive transplanting shock better and go on to make vigorous growth more quickly.

-As a starter solution it is applied to seeds as the are sown.
-This is two or three times stronger than the transplanting solution, or two or three tablespoons per gallon of water.
+Use a liquid fertilizer starter solution and apply it to seeds as they are sown.
+This solution is two or three times stronger than the transplanting solution, or two or three tablespoons per gallon of water.

 Use a cupful for each foot of row before the soil is filled over the seeds.
 When pouring the liquid, be careful not to wash light seeds out of the furrow.